The attorney general of Saudi Arabia has quantified the economic damage inflicted from longtime corruption activities in the kingdom.

-Over 40 influential figures, including members of the Royal family, ministers, military officials and businessmen, were arrested in Saudi Arabia on Sunday by decree of the kingdom’s newly-established anti-corruption committee.
+Over 40 members of the royal family, including billionaire Prince Alwaleed bin Talal, ministers, military officials and businessmen, were arrested in Saudi Arabia on Sunday at an order of the kingdom’s newly established anti-corruption committee headed by Crown Prince Mohammed bin Salman.